dylanbeattie/dylanbeattie.net/_posts/2025-12-09-so-you-want-to-speak-at-software-conferences.md

 ### Year 2: Get Seen

 After user groups and meetups come the community conferences.
 Typically small, one-day events, with a few tracks, and usually free (or very cheap) to attend.
-For me, these were [the DDD events](https://en.wikipedia.org/wiki/Developer!\_Developer!\_Developer!#External\_links) \*(that's DDD as in Developers!
+For me, these were [the DDD events](https://en.wikipedia.org/wiki/Developer!\_Developer!\_Developer!#External\_links) _(that's DDD as in Developers!
 Developers!
-Developers!, not to be confused with DDD as in Domain Driven Design)\* - a series of one-day free developer events around the UK, organised by volunteers, usually on a Saturday so people don't have to take time off work.
+Developers!, not to be confused with DDD as in Domain Driven Design),&#32;_a series of one-day free developer events around the UK, organised by volunteers, usually on a Saturday so people don't have to take time off work.
 They bring in a good crowd, they're a great way to get to know other presenters and people who are involved in tech events, and you'll almost certainly meet a few people who are on the programme committees for the bigger conferences.

 Events like this are your chance to get noticed.
 Turn up the day before, join the pre-conference dinner and drinks, introduce yourself.
 Yeah, it's awkward when you don't know anybody.
 There will be other people there who don't know anybody and will appreciate you making the effort.
 Enjoy yourself, but don't end up doing tequila shots in a karaoke bar at 3am.
 Not now.
 You're there to give a talk, remember?